publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 89–97, title III, § 304][/us/pl/89/97/s304](o), July 30, 1965, [79 Stat.
 370][/us/stat/79/370], provided that:

-> “The amendments made by this section \[amending this section and sections 415, 416, and 423 of this title\] shall apply with respect to monthly insurance benefits under title II of the Social Security Act \[this subchapter\] for and after the second month following the month \[July 1965\] in which this Act is enacted, but only on the basis of applications filed in or after the month in which this Act is enacted.”
+> “The amendments made by this section \[amending this section and sections 415, 416, and 423 of this title\] shall apply with respect to monthly insurance benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for and after the second month following the month \[July 1965\] in which this Act is enacted, but only on the basis of applications filed in or after the month in which this Act is enacted.”

 [Pub.
 L. 89–97, title III, § 306(d)][/us/pl/89/97/s306/d], July 30, 1965, [79 Stat.
 373][/us/stat/79/373], provided that:

-> “The amendments made by this section \[amending this section and sections 403, 416, 422, and 425 of this title\] shall apply with respect to monthly insurance benefits under section 202 of the Social Security Act \[this section\] for months after December 1964; except that—
+> “The amendments made by this section \[amending this section and sections 403, 416, 422, and 425 of this title\] shall apply with respect to monthly insurance benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months after December 1964; except that—

->     “(1) in the case of an individual who was not entitled to a child’s insurance benefit under subsection (d) of such section \[subsec. (d) of this section\] for the month in which this Act is enacted \[July 1965\], such amendments shall apply only on the basis of an application filed in or after the month in which this Act is enacted, and
+>     “(1) in the case of an individual who was not entitled to a child’s insurance benefit under subsection (d) of such section \[[42 U.S.C.
+402(d)][/us/usc/t42/s402/d]\] for the month in which this Act is enacted \[July 1965\], such amendments shall apply only on the basis of an application filed in or after the month in which this Act is enacted, and

->     “(2) no monthly insurance benefit shall be payable for any month before the second month following the month in which this Act is enacted \[July 1965\] by reason of section 202(d)(1)(B)(ii) of the Social Security Act \[subsec. (d)(1)(B)(ii) of this section\] as amended by this section.”
+>     “(2) no monthly insurance benefit shall be payable for any month before the second month following the month in which this Act is enacted \[July 1965\] by reason of section 202(d)(1)(B)(ii) of the Social Security Act \[[42 U.S.C.
+402(d)(1)(B)(ii)][/us/usc/t42/s402/d/1/B/ii]\] as amended by this section.”

 [Pub.
 L. 89–97, title III, § 307(c)][/us/pl/89/97/s307/c], July 30, 1965, [79 Stat.
 375][/us/stat/79/375], provided that:

-> “The amendments made by this section \[amending this section\] shall apply with respect to monthly insurance benefits under section 202 of the Social Security Act \[this section\] for and after the second month following the month \[July 1965\] in which this Act is enacted, but only on the basis of applications filed in or after the month in which this Act is enacted.”
+> “The amendments made by this section \[amending this section\] shall apply with respect to monthly insurance benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for and after the second month following the month \[July 1965\] in which this Act is enacted, but only on the basis of applications filed in or after the month in which this Act is enacted.”

 [Pub.
 L. 89–97, title III, § 308(e)][/us/pl/89/97/s308/e], July 30, 1965, [79 Stat.
 379][/us/stat/79/379], provided that:

-> “The amendments made by this section \[amending this section and sections 403, 405, 416, and 422 of this title\] shall be applicable with respect to monthly insurance benefits under title II of the Social Security Act \[this subchapter\] beginning with the second month following the month in which this Act is enacted \[July 1965\]; but, in the case of an individual who was not entitled to a monthly insurance benefit under section 202 of such Act \[this section\] for the first month following the month in which this Act is enacted \[July 1965\], only on the basis of an application filed in or after the month in which this Act is enacted.”
+> “The amendments made by this section \[amending this section and sections 403, 405, 416, and 422 of this title\] shall be applicable with respect to monthly insurance benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] beginning with the second month following the month in which this Act is enacted \[July 1965\]; but, in the case of an individual who was not entitled to a monthly insurance benefit under section 202 of such Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for the first month following the month in which this Act is enacted \[July 1965\], only on the basis of an application filed in or after the month in which this Act is enacted.”

     Amendment by [section 319(d) of Pub.
 L. 89–97][/us/pl/89/97/s319/d] applicable with respect to taxable years beginning after December 31, 1950, see [section 319(e) of Pub.
 L. 89–97][/us/pl/89/97/s319/e], set out as a note under [section 1402 of Title 26][/us/usc/t26/s1402].

 [Pub.
 L. 89–97, title III, § 323(b)][/us/pl/89/97/s323/b], July 30, 1965, [79 Stat.
 398][/us/stat/79/398], provided that:

-> “The amendments made by subsection (a) of this section \[amending this section\] shall be applicable to persons who file applications, or on whose behalf applications are filed, for benefits under section 202(d) of the Social Security Act \[subsec. (d) of this section\] on or after the date this section is enacted \[July 30, 1965\].
-The time limit provided by section 202(d)(10)(B) of such Act \[subsec. (d)(10)(B) of this section\] as amended by this section for legally adopting a child shall not apply in the case of any child who is adopted before the end of the 12-month period following the month in which this section is enacted.”
+> “The amendments made by subsection (a) of this section \[amending this section\] shall be applicable to persons who file applications, or on whose behalf applications are filed, for benefits under section 202(d) of the Social Security Act \[[42 U.S.C.
+402(d)][/us/usc/t42/s402/d]\] on or after the date this section is enacted \[July 30, 1965\].
+The time limit provided by section 202(d)(10)(B) of such Act \[[42 U.S.C.
+402(d)(10)(B)][/us/usc/t42/s402/d/10/B]\] as amended by this section for legally adopting a child shall not apply in the case of any child who is adopted before the end of the 12-month period following the month in which this section is enacted.”

 [Pub.
 L. 89–97, title III, § 324(b)][/us/pl/89/97/s324/b], July 30, 1965, [79 Stat.
 399][/us/stat/79/399], provided that: